 PHP setrawcookie() Function: Everything You Need to Know

 As a PHP developer, you may need to set raw cookies for your web application to store information on the client side.
-The setrawcookie() function is a built-in function in PHP that allows you to set a raw cookie.
+The setrawcookie() function is a built-in PHP function that allows you to set a raw cookie.
+Unlike the standard setcookie() function, setrawcookie() does not URL-encode the cookie value, making it useful when you need to store pre-encoded data or binary strings.
 In this article, we will take an in-depth look at the setrawcookie() function and its usage.

 What is the setrawcookie() Function?

-The setrawcookie() function is a PHP built-in function that allows you to set a raw cookie on the client side.
+The setrawcookie() function is a PHP built-in function (available since PHP 5.2.0) that allows you to set a raw cookie on the client side.
+It returns true on success and false on failure.

 How to Use the setrawcookie() Function

 Using the setrawcookie() function is straightforward.
-Here is the syntax of the function:
+Here is the syntax:

 Here is an example of how to use the setrawcookie() function to set a raw cookie: